Xomega-Net/Xomega.Docs/docs/tutorial/3-details/8-lookup-selection.md

 ## Adding Lookup View generator

 First thing we need to do is to create a *Customer Search* view similar to how we've created a search view for sales orders.
-However, in this particular case, we're interested in only the Search view for customers, without any Details views.
+However, in this particular case, we're interested in only a Search view for customers, without any Details views.

 So, to enhance the customer object in the model with just a `read list` operation and a search view without the CRUD operations or views, we will configure a new *Lookup View* generator by cloning existing *Full CRUD with Views* generator.
 You can do it by selecting it, pressing Ctrl+C to clone, and then pressing F2 to rename it in the tree, as illustrated below.

 ![Copy CRUD generator](img8/gen-crud-copy.png)

-We will give it a name `Lookup View`, and then open its properties, and set the `Generate CRUD` flag to `False` under the *Operations* group as follows.
+We will give it a name `Lookup View`, and then open its properties, and set the `Generate CRUD` and `Generate Subobject CRUD` flags to `False` under the *Operations CRUD* group as follows.

 ![Lookup view generator](img8/gen-lookup-view.png)